Ahmeed1983/Adversarial-Attacks-on-Deep-Learning-Model/README.md

 **A3:** We've provided download links for two sets of model weights: standard and adversarially trained.
 Once downloaded, you can load these weights into the DenseNet161 model structure provided in the project's scripts.
 Detailed instructions for loading the models are included in the "Using the Pre-trained Models" section of the README.

 ### Q4: Can I run the project in Google Colab?
 **A4:** Yes, the project is compatible with Google Colab.
 You can upload the Jupyter notebook provided in the `notebooks/` directory to Colab and follow the instructions within to run the experiments.
-Just make sure to upload the dataset or model weights as necessary, or modify the paths in the notebook to point to the right locations.
+Just make sure to upload the dataset or model weights as necessary or modify the paths in the notebook to point to the right locations.

 ### Q5: What should I do if I encounter an error while running the project?
-**A5:** First, ensure that you have followed all installation and setup instructions correctly, including installing all dependencies.
+**A5:** First, ensure you have followed all installation and setup instructions correctly, including installing all dependencies.
 If the error persists, please document the error message and steps leading to it, and feel free to raise an issue in the GitHub repository for further assistance.